OsiriX-Foundation/karnak-documentation/content/profiles/rules.en.md

 uuid[8] != 0x80
 ```

-The hashed value will be converted in a positive decimal number and appended to the OID root separated by a dot.
-See the example below:
+**Final UID format:**

 ```
-OID_ROOT = “2.25”
-uuid = OID_ROOT + “.” + HashedValue[0:16].toPositiveDecimal()
+uuid = “2.25.” + HashedValue[0:16].toPositiveDecimal()
 ```

-## Shift Date, Generate a random date
+## Shift Date: Generate a Random Date

-Karnak implements a randomized date shifting action.
-This shift must be identical based on the project and **the patient** for data consistency.
-For example, if a random shift is made for the birthdate of the patient "José Santos", it must be the same for each instance associated to "José Santos", even if the instance is loaded later.
+Karnak implements randomized date shifting that is consistent per patient and project, ensuring data consistency across all instances for the same patient.

+### Algorithm

-The random shift date action will use the HMAC defined above and a range of days or seconds defined by the user.
-If the minimum isn't specified, it defaults to 0.
+The random shift uses the HMAC function (defined above) with a configurable range of days or seconds.

-The patientID, along with the project's secret, will be passed to the HMAC, ensuring data consistency by patient.

-The code below illustrates how a random value is generated within a given minimum (inclusive) and maximum (exclusive) range.
+**Default values:**
+- Minimum: 0 (if not specified)
+- Maximum: User-defined

+**Process:**

+1. The Patient ID is hashed using the project's secret
+2. The hash is converted to a numeric value within the specified range
+3. The same shift is applied to all date fields for that patient

+**Pseudocode:**

 ```
 scaleHash(PatientID, scaledMin, scaledMax):